sictweb/bti425-2020/notes/angular-components-inclass.md

 > Remember: `--flat`` does not create a folder to hold the new component's source code files.

-Finally, we need to write a class that describes a "customer" - a data or schema class, in other words:
+Finally, we need to write a code module that describes a "customer" - data or schema code, in other words.
+A common Angular pattern is to create a [TypeScript *interface*](https://www.typescriptlang.org/docs/handbook/interfaces.html):

 ```
-ng g class customer --spec false
+ng g interface customer --spec false
 ```

 > Note: the `--spec false` option does not create the additional file(s) used by the software testing system.

+> Note: in C++, you are probably familiar with an abstract base class, with pure virtual methods.
+In TypeScript, this is called an *interface*.
+> You can create a new class instance that inherits from an interface.
+Similar to C++, you cannot directly create an instance of an abstract base class - you must create a new instance of an object (i.e. a class) that *inherits* from an abstract base class.
+> The same concept applies to a TypeScript interface.

-What properties do we write for the new "Customer" class?
+What properties do we write for the new "Customer" interface?
 Continue with the next task...

 <br>